 Metabolic syndrome can be asymptomatic for many years.
 Insulin resistance does not simply increase the blood sugar level, it also increases the blood pressure and activates the ability of the blood to clot and changes the composition of blood lipids.
 These changes increase the risk of, in particular, arterial diseases, disruptions to kidney function, blood clots and gout.
 Metabolic syndrome is often associated with depression and memory disorders.

 Everyone can measure their own waist.
 The limit is 102 cm for men and for women it is 88 cm.
-In addition to the investigation of close relatives’ medical history, a clinical examination is conducted, along with an interview that charts factors such as the circulatory organs’ function and need of any physical or mental performance tests and the possibility of sleep apnoea.
-In addition, complementary laboratory investigations are conducted.
+In addition to the examination of close relatives’ medical history, a clinical examination is conducted, along with an interview that charts factors such as the circulatory organs’ function and need of any physical or mental performance tests and the possibility of sleep apnoea.
+In addition, complementary laboratory examinations are conducted.